2025

 To the Texas A&M Research Community,

 The Vice President for Research (VPR) and Sponsored Research Services (SRS) are committed to providing up-to-date information related to Federal Executive Orders and other federal actions impacting federally funded research.
 In response to Executive Orders, federal agencies are taking individual actions and issuing directives including stop work orders while also pausing communications.
-To keep the research community up to date of potential impacts on the management of federally sponsored projects during this transition period, the Division of Research has established this weblog to serve as a resource for the research community.
+To keep the research community up to date of potential impacts on the management of federally sponsored projects during this transition period, the Division of Research has established this web page to serve as a resource for the research community.

 What to Expect